3 Identifying organisms

 Identifying organisms inhabiting a particular ecosystem can be difficult.
 You are encouraged to do just that, using the iSpot website to help identification.
 Chris Packham introduces you to iSpot.

 Ecosystems and diversity - a practical activity

-Discovering the species of organism that inhabits a particular ecosystem is obviously a crucial stage in working out the interactions that form the food chains and routes of energy flow in ecosystems.
+Discovering and identifying the organisms that inhabit a particular ecosystem is obviously a crucial stage in working out the interactions that form the food chains and routes of energy flow within the ecosystem.
 Identification can be difficult but there are online resources available to help.
 In this practical activity you are encouraged to go and look at animals, plants or fungi in a habitat that is easily accessible to you, photograph them if you can, and use the iSpot website to get help in identification.
 You will need to register with the iSpot website, but registration is free.

 If you live in a region of the world where the climate is seasonal, you could look for organisms that are characteristic of the season of the year.